-Types of Fade And Taper
+Our Shortlist for Types of Fade And Taper

 The low fade is the fade that is most like a taper.
 That’s because it fades low, close to the ear, in the same way as a taper.
 That said, however, a fade and a taper differ in their evenness.
 While a low fade will abruptly reduce to the skin, a taper will always gradually and evenly reduce in length.

 A drop fade is the most abrupt of the fades.
 They create a bold and stylish look that shows confidence by creating juxtaposition through the top and the sides.

 Most fades leave the hair on top dramatically longer, but not this one.
 In a bald fade, the top is very short and fades only slightly on the sides and at the back.
 This cut works very well with kinky hair when you’re considering a taper vs fade cut.

 Whereas other fade styles like the low and high fade’s names refer to where the fade is executed, ‘skin’ fade refers to how it’s done.
 It’s faded down to skin level, meaning that the hair stops before its natural stopping point.

 As the name suggests, a high fade is when the fade occurs far up the head, close to the top section.
 It’s perfect for creating a dramatic style when paired with a top-heavy style like a quiff or pompadour.

 Also known as the ‘disconnect’, this cut adds a blurry fade to the undercut.
 The hair’s cut from a line extending back from the temple while the top is left medium to long.
 It’s somewhat similar to a high fade and can be slicked back, worked into a pompadour or a faux mohawk.

 A low taper refers to a haircut where the hair is gradually cut down to the hairline, gently reducing the closer it gets to the natural hairline.